isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Girls' Brigade.md

 both our teams demonstrated resilience in their training, creativity in their moves and precision in their drills.
 We are proud to share that both the teams won Gold awards for our company!
 Well done!</p>
-<p>Finally, we celebrate the achievements of four of our graduating girls
+<p>In the recent 2026 GB Awards Ceremony, we celebrate the achievements of
-who earned the prestigious Pioneer Brigadier Brooch, the pinnacle award in the GB.
-These outstanding girls exemplified excellence, self-discipline, and servant-leadership, standing as role models for others.</p>
+two of our graduating girls who earned the prestigious Pioneer Brigadier Brooch, the pinnacle award in the GB.
+These outstanding girls exemplified excellence, self-discipline, and servant-leadership, standing as role models for others.
+We are also very proud of our SPARKS officers who received the highest level of recognition for their contribution to GB – the SPARKS Endeavour Award in the ceremony.
+They have made outstanding contributions to the 42<sup>nd</sup> Coy and also at HQ level and are truly exemplary in their commitment and dedication to give of their best in service.</p>
-<h4><em>&nbsp;</em><strong>Accomplishments</strong></h4>
+<h4><strong>Accomplishments</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p>Dr Low Guat Tin Challenge (2024): 2 Gold, 2 Silver and 5 Bronze awards</p>